jmettraux/aachen/src/pcd__cactions.md

 Go Prone
 : **OTA**
-: The character falls flat, forcing a -2 penalty on the to hit roll of ranged attacker;
+: The character falls flat, forcing a -2 penalty on the to hit roll of ranged attackers;
 : Although adjacent melee and ranged opponents get a +2 to hit instead.

 Go Total Defense [^1]
 : **IA** + **MA**
 : As an Instant Action (so even before their own turn), the character chooses to focus on avoiding anything hurled at them;
 : It consumes the character Main Action;
-: The character gains a +2 to their AC until their next turn and is immune to shock damage;
+: The character gains a +2 to their AC until their next turn;
 : It is OK to decide to _Go Total Defense_ right after a foe has rolled their attack, thus potentially turning their hit into a miss.

 ~~Hold Action~~
 : **MvA**
 : The character foregoes their **MvA** to hold their action until later in the round;
-: The remaining **MA** is triggered as a **IA** when the character wishes it;
+: The remaining **MA** is triggered as an **IA** when the character wishes it;
-: Held actions are resolved before other characters' impeding actions.
+: Held actions are resolved before other characters' impeding actions;
+: See also `Take Action After`.

 <!-- dl break -->